openhab/openhabian/docs/openhabian.md

 Learn more about the Pine A64 as your platform for openHAB and about the requirements in our [Pine A64 article](pine.html).

+*Attention:* Unstable behavior has been reported when using the Pine64 with and without a display connected to HDMI.
+Read about the details in [this discussion](https://github.com/longsleep/build-pine64-image/issues/51).
+As a workaround, please be sure to not have am HDMI display connected during the installation of openHABian.

 **Setup:**

 * [Download the latest "openHABianPine64" SD card image file](https://github.com/openhab/openhabian/releases) (Note: the file is *xz* compressed)